 The forest-covered hills, scenic views from the Katsura River, and magnificent Bamboo Forest have been popular tourist destinations for wealthy Japanese people since the 8th century.

-The most popular attraction was a scenic boat ride in order to admire the wonders of nature, especially to admire the changing seasons’ colors.
+The most popular attraction was a scenic boat ride to admire the wonders of nature, especially to admire the changing seasons’ colors.
 Unsurprisingly, these boat rides are still very popular today!

 8. A bridge near the forest is a great cultural icon of Japan